WHY ANOTHER CLIMATE SITE

 HOW MUCH OF THE CONCERN OVER CLIMATE CHANGE IS SIMPLY OUR FEAR OF THE UNKNOWN.

 Fear of death, fear of the dark, fear of strangers, many of our fears are actually a fear of the unknown or the unknowable.
 A little more specific is a fear of change or a fear of the different.
-Probably a natural response mechanism that evolved to reduce risk taking.
+Probably a natural response mechanism that evolved to reduce risk-taking.
 Often a wise reaction.
 You never know what might be lurking in the dark or what you might trip over or fall into.
 More problematic when it manifests as a phobia towards other races, religions or ideologies.
-Although there may sometimes be reason for caution, many fears are unrealistic.
+Although there may sometimes be a reason for caution, many fears are unrealistic.
 There are good examples.
-There fear of flying is common, yet statistically the chance of harm is far less than faced when driving your car.
+The fear of flying is common, yet statistically, the chance of harm is far less than faced when driving your car.
 The chance of being harmed in a terror attack in North America is much smaller than the chance of being struck by lightning, yet it is a big issue used by politicians.
 Terrorists themselves use the irrational fear that they generate.

 I think there are two emotions that come into play with climate change.
 Guilt would be the other one.
-Well perhaps some should feel a little guilt.
-The are many examples of gross overconsumption and gluttonous use of the worlds resources.
+Well, perhaps some should feel a little guilt.
+The are many examples of gross overconsumption and gluttonous use of the world's resources.
 One of the most disgusting (to me), is ultra rich celebrities jetting around the world to lecture us (the peons) on our contributions to climate change.
 Perhaps our society should begin to see lavish displays of wealth as shameful rather than prestigious.

 Is fear of climate change irrational?
 It would certainly appear so.
 There is little evidence that even a single person has been injured by climate change to date.
 By weather events, certainly, but it is really difficult to link these to climate change.
 Some would like to convince you that dangerous weather is increasing due to global warming, usually without any convincing data.